 Instead of just learning “for a test” or “For the moment” and instead of memorizing, these kids learn how to figure out WHY this works the way it does.
 They want to deepen their knowledge about subjects and topics.
 They are connecting the dots and finding the relationships between things.

 Are your interests passed onto your child?

 I wondered this myself since my husband loves football, but he also is really interested in Mustangs.
 However, Beau doesn’t have as much of an interest in sports, but he could learn about cars all day long.
 Mustangs aren’t on the top of Beau’s “car list,” so this showed me that while they share an interest, it wasn’t developed because of his dad’s interests.

 On the other hand, my dad (Beau’s grandfather) is exactly like Beau in this way.

 I looked into it a little more:

-According to Telegraph: “Researchers have suggested people have a “hobby gene” which means they pick up their parents’ hobbies such as Morris dancing, fishing or sailing, and professions such as acting.
+According to the Telegraph: “Researchers have suggested people have a “hobby gene” which means they pick up their parents’ hobbies such as Morris dancing, fishing or sailing, and professions such as acting.

 This would suggest why actors such as Kate Hudson and Kiefer Sutherland have followed in the footsteps of Goldie Hawn and Donald Sutherland, while London Mayor Boris Johnson’s ancestors shared his dual interests of journalism and politics.
 The actress Drew Barrymore can trace acting 200 years back through the generations of her family.